canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

   if (uid !== context.auth.uid && !context.auth.token.admin) {
     throw new functions.https.HttpsError(
       "permission-denied",
-      "You can only set claims for your own account."
+      "You can only set claims for your own account.", );
-    );
   }